military-strategies-and-tactics

 Materials and Manufacturing: The Ninja’s Forge

 Creating a functional senban required careful selection of materials and heat treatment.
-Most historical senban were made from tamahagane (the same high-carbon steel used for samurai swords) or lower-grade wrought iron.
-The steel was forge-welded, then hammered into a thin plate.
-After shaping, the disk was heated and quenched in water or oil to harden the edge.
-Many senban were left in a soft state (annealed) to prevent brittleness—a throwing weapon that shatters on impact is useless.
+Most historical senban were made from tamahagane (the same high‑carbon steel used for samurai swords) or lower‑grade wrought iron.
+The steel was forge‑welded, then hammered into a thin plate.
+After shaping, the disk was heated and quenched in water or oil to harden the edge, though many senban were left in a soft state (annealed) to prevent brittleness—a throwing weapon that shatters on impact is useless.

 Throwing Techniques: Precision Over Power

 Mastering the senban required extensive practice.
-Unlike the shuriken, which is thrown with a flick of the wrist and a spin, the disk senban is thrown with a more pronounced arm movement—much like a baseball pitch.
-The key is to impart a stable spin so the disk flies edge-first toward the target.
+Unlike the shuriken, which is thrown with a flick of the wrist and a backspin, the disk senban is thrown with a more pronounced arm movement—much like a baseball pitch or a discus throw.
+The key is to impart a stable spin so the disk flies edge‑first toward the target.
 The grip is typically between the thumb and index finger, with the disk resting against the palm.
-Some schools taught an overhand throw (for vertical spin) and a sidearm throw (for horizontal spin), depending on the angle of approach and the target’s position.
+Some schools taught an overhand throw (for a vertical spin) and a sidearm throw (for a horizontal spin), depending on the angle of approach and the target’s position.

 Training targets were often made of soft wood or bundled straw, with a painted silhouette of a human.
 Ninjas would practice from various distances (3, 5, 10, and 15 meters) and from kneeling, standing, or moving positions.
-The goal was to embed the disk in the target with enough force to inflict a wound.
-A well-thrown senban could cut into a wooden post to a depth of 2–3 centimeters.
+The goal was to embed the disk in the target with enough force to wound.
+A well‑thrown senban could cut into a wooden post to a depth of 2–3 centimeters.
+Advanced practitioners also practiced irimi (entering throws) where they closed distance after throwing to follow up with a melee attack.

 Tactical Uses: From Assassination to Escalation

-Ninjas were not merely killers; they were tacticians.
+Ninjas were tacticians above all.
 The senban played multiple roles in their operations, as illustrated below.

 Silent Assassination